HCLOpenBMC/HCLDocs/Testing/Redfish_Commands/tiogapass_bmc_reboot.md

-## Tiogapass Host Power OFF
+## Tiogapass BMC Reboot
-Procedure to Power OFF host using redfish.
+Procedure to Reboot BMC using redfish.
 (Using CURL commands)

 ### STEP - 1